⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| EV/EBITDA | 16.07 | Compares enterprise value to earnings before interest, taxes, depreciation, and amortization, often used to evaluate companies across different capital structures. |
+| EV/EBITDA | 18.23 | Enterprise Value to EBITDA measures the total value of a company (market cap + debt - cash) against its earnings before interest, taxes, depreciation, and amortization, often used to compare companies across industries. |

-| Operating Margin | 0.41 | Indicates how much profit a company makes from its operations before interest and taxes, expressed as a percentage of revenue. |
+| Operating Margin | 0.41 | Operating margin measures how much profit a company makes on each dollar of sales after paying for variable costs of production, but before interest and taxes, reflecting operational efficiency. |